 LPL is an important therapeutic target.
-It could be delivered to LPL-deficient individuals as a protein, RNA or gene therapy drug.
+It could be delivered to LPL-deficient individuals as a protein.
+RNA or gene therapy drug.
 We have undertaken studies to enhance its function.
-First, we aimed to understand how one mutation, LPL^{S447X}, causes a gain-of-function.
+First, we aimed to understand how one mutation, LPLS447X, causes a gain-offunction.
 This mutation truncates two amino acids from LPL's C-terminus.
 Carriers of LPL^{S447X} have decreased VLDL levels and increased HDL levels, a cardioprotective phenotype.
-LPL^{S447X} is used in Alipogene tiparvovec, the gene therapy product for individuals with familial LPL deficiency.
-It was not known why LPL^{S447X} results in a more favorable serum lipid profile than LPL.
+LPLS447X is used in Alipogene tiparvovec, the gene therapy product for individuals with familial LPL deficiency.
+It was not known why LPLS447X results in a more favorable serum lipid profile than LPL.
 In vitro reports vary as to whether LPL^{S447X} is more active than LPL.
 We undertook a comprehensive, biochemical comparison of purified LPL^{S447X} and LPL dimers.
 We found that LPL^{S447X} enhanced remnant lipoprotein uptake to a greater degree than LPL.
 An LPL structural model shows that the LPL^{S447X} truncation exposes residues implicated in LPL binding to uptake receptors, solving this longstanding mystery.
 We also revealed ways to enhance LPL production and stability for use as a protein therapeutic.
-Finally, we have recently worked to generate a variant of LPL that is resistant to inhibition by ANGPTL4 and ANGPTL3.
-We have tested this variant in inducible LPL knockout mice, and a publication describing these results is in preparation.
+Finally, we recently solved a 3.8 Å cryoEM structure of a new form of LPL, specifically we found LPL assembled into helical tubes.
+One interesting possibility is that the helical tubes are physiological, and the ability of LPL to assemble into higher order structures can explain its propensity to aggregated, and need for LMF1.